igaro/app/README.md

 ## Igaro 1.00 Preview!

 It's coming soon.
 The bulk of the work is complete with just the documentation to go.
 Massive amount of updates, enhancemments and features.
 The most complete and best written SPA framework available?
-Probaably!
+Probably!
 Check it out!

 mkdir igaro
 git clone https://github.com/igaro/app.git igaro/git